eycamacho10/spring-1/README.md

  - [x] **Spring IoC - Container Overview**
  ```
- :white_check_mark: Using XML Config Spring
+ ✅ Using XML Config Spring
- :white_check_mark: Create the MessageService with the word 'new'
+ ✅ Create the MessageService with the word 'new'
- :heavy_check_mark: Create the MessageService with Injection using ApplicationContext of Spring
+ ✅ Create the MessageService with Injection using ApplicationContext of Spring
- :heavy_check_mark: Create test using XML Config Spring to inject objects
+ ✅ Create test using XML Config Spring to inject objects
  ```
  - [x] **Bean Overview and dependencies**
  ```
- :heavy_check_mark: Create objects using constructor args and adding via XML
+ ✅ Create objects using constructor args and adding via XML
- :heavy_check_mark: Create the MessageServiceWithConstructor object with two constructors, first simple type, second complex type
+ ✅ Create the MessageServiceWithConstructor object with two constructors, first simple type, second complex type
- :heavy_check_mark: Create new test calling the above class
+ ✅ Create new test calling the above class
- :heavy_check_mark: Import the spring-config.xml file into the spring-test-config.xml file
+ ✅ Import the spring-config.xml file into the spring-test-config.xml file
- :heavy_check_mark: Use IoC with setter based
+ ✅ Use IoC with setter based
- :heavy_check_mark: Use depends-on
+ ✅ Use depends-on
- :heavy_multiplication_x: Lazy-initialized Beans
+ ❌ Lazy-initialized Beans
  ```
  - [ ] **Bean Scopes**
  ```